 A living trust:

-• Lets you keep control of your assets while you are alive.
+- Lets you keep control of your assets while you are alive

-• Allows you to name a person (or entity) to manage or distribute your assets as directed in your trust if you die or become unable to take care of this on your own.
+- Allows you to name a person or entity to manage or distribute your assets as directed in your trust if you die or become unable to take care of this on your own

 Potential benefits of a trust

-• Sets the rules about how your assets are distributed upon your death
+- States how your assets are distributed upon your death

 How we can help

-Your attorney can help you determine if the benefits outweigh the costs of a trust and if this strategy makes sense for your situation.
+Your attorney can help you determine if the benefits of a trust outweigh the costs and if this strategy makes sense for your situation.
 Talk with your Edward Jones financial advisor today to get started planning for your future.

 Important Information: